 This briefing paper explore police service strength data from the Home Office, Scottish Government, and Police Service of Northern Ireland (PSNI).
 Each country receives individual analysis utilising the available data from each police force area and international comparisons where available.Jump to full report >>

-Northern Ireland: at the end of December 2015, there were 6,827 police officers in Northern Ireland.
-This was roughly the same number as the year before, when there were 6,840.
+Northern Ireland: at the beginning of July 2019, there were 6,716 police officers in Northern Ireland.

 Commons Briefing papers SN00634